d12frosted/elpa-mirror/melpa/avy-zap-readme.txt

     zapping from the current point.
 The default value is `nil'.
   - `avy-zap-function': Choose between `kill-region' and `delete-region'.
 The default value is `kill-region'.
+  - `avy-zap-dwim-prefer-avy': Whether the default dwim behavior(when called without prefix) of `avy-zap' should use `avy' or not.
+The default value is `t'.
+You can set this variable to `nil' if you prefer using plain zap when calling the dwim commands without prefix.

 4 Compared to ace-jump-zap